KeepsItCrypt0/PulseStrategy/README.md

 # Features

-Issuance: Users can deposit vPLS to receive PLSTR. minus 0.5% fee.
+Issuance: Users can deposit vPLS to receive PLSTR duringthe first 180 days. minus 0.5% fee.

 Half of the 0.5% fee collected by the SC will go to provide liquidity.

-Redemption: Users can burn PLSTR to receive a proportional amount of vPLS.
+Redemption: Users can burn PLSTR to receive a proportional amount of vPLS Anytime.

-Issuance Period: A 180-day period
+Issuance Period: A 180-day period where PLSTR is able to be issued after only way to aquire PLSTR is on secondary markets.